Volunteer to Serve on a Division Committee

 • Reach out to members to get feedback.

-• Help repond to member issues, requests, etc.
+• Help respond to member issues, requests, etc.

 • Track and report member statistics and trends.